Supreme Court hearing of the election petition commences - Second day

-The fundamental rights petitions filed before the Supreme Court seeking revocation of the gazette declaring the conduction of the General Election taken up for hearing before the Five-member Bench commenced a short while ago.
+The fundamental rights petitions filed before the Supreme Court seeking revocation of the gazette declaring the dates of the General Election taken up for hearing before the Five-member Bench commenced a short while ago.

 The Bench comprised Chief Justice Jayantha Jayasuriya and Justices, Buwaneka Aluvihare, Sisira de Abrew, Priyantha Jayawardena and Vijith Malalgoda.